deckar01/loosely/README.md

 # Loosely🌱

-Text loosely based on input
+Smart input masks for regexes

 ![loosely-watch](https://user-images.githubusercontent.com/3108007/57148023-66439700-6d8e-11e9-964c-0862a8a0ad2a.gif)